Hart1109/TeikyoRobostar-WRO-FE-2024/README.md

 First, download RealVNC Viewer from the following site https://www.realvnc.com/en/connect/download/viewer/

- After downloading, find out the IP address of the car and connect to it.
+ After downloading, find out the IP address of the machine and connect to it.